yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-030_ZIP_Code_Accepts_Alphanumeric_Characters.md

 2. Enter a valid country name
 3. Enter a valid name
 4. Enter a valid mobile phone number
-5. Enter an alphanumeric value in the ZIP Code field (e.g., A1B2C3 or 123ABC)
+5. Enter alphanumeric input in the field (e.g., A1B2C3 or 123ABC)
 6. Fill all other required fields
 7. Click on "Submit"